Center

 These tests ensure implementations correctly sort input data before computing pairwise averages.
 The variety of shuffle patterns (reverse, rotation, interleaving, single element displacement) catches common sorting bugs.

-Performance test — validates the fast O(nlogn)O(n \log n) algorithm:
+Performance test — validates the O(nlogn)O(n \log n) algorithm:

 • Input: x=(1,2,3,,100000)\mathbf{x} = (1, 2, 3, \ldots, 100000)